dineshbhat/ticketservice/Readme.md

 * This opens up a shell to execute the commands as described above

 ## Assumptions
-* Uses a simple "best seat available" logic, allocating seats left to right, starting from the row closest to the stage
+* Uses a simple "best seat available" logic, allocating seats left to right, starting from the row closest to the stage.
+The logic could be switched with a better alogrithm with a little bit of redsign.
 * When a hold expires, the seat allocations are compacted and all reservations are updated to remove fragmenation

 ## Design Decisions